GreyHak/sui/README.txt

 ** 5 Setting Data

-suiWindow.setValue(str dataName, value, xValue = 0, bool initializationFlag = False)
+suiWindow.setValue(dataName: str, value: typing.Any, xValue = 0, initializationFlag: bool = False)

 This is the method for setting data on the display.
 It is thread safe.
 The SUI data handling system works as a set of name/value pairs where the